ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 ## [From _Maryland independent._](https://chroniclingamerica.loc.gov/lccn/sn85025407/1879-05-22/ed-1/seq-4)

 #### 1879-05-22 &middot; Port Tobacco, Md.

 <table style="width: 100%;"><tr><td style="width: 50%">

-on of tho j
-bead, and all the while swallowing, he ]
-drew it from the neck and swallowed the j
-whole.
-The opi ration seemed an agree­
-able one, and occupied but a short
-l *&#x27;mo,
-Printers ami Printing.
 Many who condescend to ilinminate
 ] this dark world with the fire of their
 ■ genius through the columns of a news­